deipax/Deipax/README.md

 # Deipax - Cloning library

 A high performance, customizable, deep cloning library.
-Access any relational database in a linq like fashion using extension methods built around Ado.Net.

 ## Why use this cloning library?